 This garden plant is pretty low maintenance and doesn’t require frequent watering.
 However, it is important to ensure the soil does not dry out.

-A thick winter mulch should be applied to protect plants and to encourage healthy growth.
+A thick winter mulch should be applied to protect plants and encourage healthy growth.

 Do not over-fertilize!
-If leaves start losing their rich green color, apply an acidic fertilizer on the shrubs following the label directions.
+If leaves start losing their rich green color, apply an acidic fertilizer on the shrubs in early spring or late winter.
+Don’t forget to follow the label directions.

-Although the acidic soil should be well-drained, it should never completely dry out.
+Although the acidic soil should be well-drained, it should be never completely dry out.

 Grooming and Maintenance